Long search looms for Malaysia jet, families renew protests

 "We arrived here this morning with sorrow and anxiety, because the special envoy from Malaysia, the so called high-level tech team, did not give us any effective information in meetings that took place in three consecutive days," said Jiang Hui, a relative of one of the victims.

-"We want the Malaysian government to apologize for giving out confusing information in the past week which caused the delay in the search and rescue effort."
+"We want the Malaysian government to apologise for giving out confusing information in the past week which caused the delay in the search and rescue effort."

 (Additional reporting by Morag MacKinnon and Michael Martina in Perth, Lincoln Feast in Sydney, Paul Carsten and Xihao Jiang in Beijing, Andrea Shalal in Washington; Editing by Dean Yates, Jeremy Laurence and Frances Kerry)